ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | default_black | Used as a base color map | 61 |

 ## Samplers
 Each texture parameter has a corresponding sampler parameter.
-The first 6 values are often (0, 0, 0, 1, 1, 1) for 2D textures or
-(1, 1, 1, 1, 1, 1) for cubemaps.
+The border color for texture filtering is black.

 | Param ID | Name | Description |
 | --- | --- | --- |